Lanao del Sur: Administrative divisions

 Lanao del Sur comprises 39 municipalities and 1 city.

 Demographics

 The population of Lanao del Sur in the 2020 census was 1,195,518 people, with a density of sigfig 1,195,518/3,872.89.

-The majority of people in the province are Maranaos, while some are Cebuanos, Zamboangueños, Tausugs, Yakans, and Sama.
+The majority of people in the province are Maranaos, while some are Cebuanos, Ilocanos, Bicolanos, Hiligaynons, Kapampangans, Tagalogs, Maguindanaons, Iranuns, Higaonons, Zamboangueños, Tausugs, Yakans, and Sama.